SalK91/convex_optimization/docs/index.md

-# Mathematics for Machine Learning
+# Mathematics for Machine Learning - Optimisation and Algorithms

 Welcome to *Mathematics for Machine Learning*, a structured set of lecture notes designed to build the mathematical foundation needed to understand and develop modern machine learning and optimization algorithms.